 Leaving us a legacy in your will is another way that you can help.
 To ensure that this legacy is spent locally you need to specify that it should go to the Cambridge & District RSPCA Branch, registered charity number 205098.
 This charity number is unique, so is the best way of identifying us as a beneficiary.

 Legacies to RSPCA branches are normally handled via the Legacy department of the national RSPCA, who have the expertise to deal with issues involved in handling the administration of an estate.
-If you direct your executors to forward your legacy to them at RSPCA, Wilberforce Way, Southwater, Horsham, Sussex RH13 9RS, they will arrange for the funds to be transferred to the Cambridge & District branch.
+If you direct your executors to forward your legacy to them at RSPCA, Legacy Team, Wilberforce Way, Southwater, Horsham, West Sussex RH13 9RS, they will arrange for the funds to be transferred to the Cambridge & District branch.

 If you wish the RSPCA to act as your executor and administer your estate, this can also be arranged.
 Please look through the national website details about naming the RSPCA as your executor.